 Remember, though: there’s no such thing as a free puppy or kitten.
 Obtained this way, you’ll still have to pay for the immunizations, plus neuter or spay surgery.

-Next Step: Get To Know Your Pet Sitter
+Next Step: Get to Know Your Pet Sitter

 Ready Pet Go provides professional pet care services for all animals in Frederick, Maryland and surrounding areas.
-Once your new pet gets settled in, give us a call to set up your free Meet & Greet.
+Once your new pet gets settled in, give us a call to set up a Meet & Greet.
 Then, you’ll always have an experienced, knowledgeable pet sitter available to care for your pet when you’re not home.